operator-framework/operator-sdk/doc/helm/dev/developer_guide.md

 ### Watches file

-The Operator expects a mapping file, which lists each GVK to watch and the corresponding path to an Helm chart, to be copied into the container at a predefined location: `/opt/helm/watches.yaml`
+The Operator expects a mapping file, which lists each GVK to watch and the corresponding path to a Helm chart, to be copied into the container at a predefined location: `/opt/helm/watches.yaml`

 Dockerfile example: